 Paul Mccarthy born August 4, 1945

-Made by Paul McCarthy (born 1945) Tree was a 79ft (24 metre high) Inflatable sculpture.
+Made by Paul McCarthy (born 1945) Tree was a 79ft (24 metres high) Inflatable sculpture.
 It was installed outside the Place Vendome in Paris October 2014.
 Officially it was described as a Christmas Tree however, it had a very distinct appearance of a Buttplug.

 It provoked such a reaction from some members of the public that the artist was actually accosted by a man, whilst he was completing the installation of the sculpture.
 The sculpture also had its cords cut by another protestor, causing the inflatable to deflate.

-One shop owner mentioned that sales of Buttplugs increased nearly 2000% since the installation of the sculpture.
+One shop owner mentioned that sales of Buttplugs increased by nearly 2000% since the installation of the sculpture.
 “People may be offended if they want to refer to [it as a] plug, but, for me, it is more of an abstraction.”
 Mcarthy was quoted as saying in an Artnet news article.

 Here is a good source of Mcarthy images on the Hauser and Wirth site

 Paul Mccarthy as well as sculpture, has produced video works, he has used his body as a paintbrush, as a canvas and has used his bodily fluids or food in his works.
 He makes a lot of references to Disney and other American topics in his work.
 He is very anti-mass media and consumer culture.